-In my teaching job, I buy all my course books from Amazon because it offers free shipping and even textbook buyback if I overorder.
+In my teaching job, I buy all my textbooks online from Amazon.
+This is because shipping is free and it even offers textbook buyback if I overorder.

-If you are publishing outside of Amazon, you can still sell copies of your printed books on its store by using Fulfillment by Amazon (FBA).
+If you publish outside of Amazon, you can still sell copies of your printed books on its store.
+You need to use Fulfillment by Amazon (FBA).
 You need to get a price quote and shipping labels to use Amazon’s service to sell for you.

 It goes without saying that almost all authors choose to have both their paperbacks and ebooks available on Amazon.

-As it is by far the largest global online book retailer, it is always the best place to sell your books.
+Amazon is by far the largest global online book retailer.
+So it is always the best place to sell your books.
 This is especially true if you are new to self-publishing and looking to publish your first book.

 For paperbacks, hardcover and audiobooks, Amazon is absolutely the primary book retailer to use.

-When it comes to ebooks, however, Amazon plays it a little tough with how you can offer your ebooks on the Kindle Store.
+When it comes to ebooks, Amazon gives you two choices about how you can offer your ebooks on the Kindle Store.

-When you upload and publish an ebook on KDP (Kindle Direct Publishing), your ebook will be available for sale on the Kindle Store on all Amazon sites.
+You can upload and publish an ebook on KDP (Kindle Direct Publishing) easily.
+Your ebook will then be available for sale on the Kindle Store on all Amazon sites.

-However, when you publish your Kindle ebook, you will be given the option of enrolling in KDP Select, which is definitely not the same as the standard KDP.
+But when you publish your Kindle ebook, you will be given the option of enrolling in KDP Select.
+This is definitely not the same as the standard KDP.

 If you enrol with a simple click into KDP Select, you will be granting Amazon total exclusivity to your ebook.
-In doing so, you will not be able to offer your ebook for sale on any other retailer for a period of 90 days, or longer if you also have auto-renew ticked.
+You will not be able to offer your ebook for sale on any other retailer for a period of 90 days.
+Or longer if you also have auto-renew ticked.

-If you want to be able to sell your ebooks on other retailers, do not use KDP Select.
+If you want to be able to sell your ebooks on other retailers, do not enter your book in KDP Select.

 But, if you want to offer your ebooks on Kindle Unlimited, you will have to enrol in KDP Select.